John Thornton Kirkland: Biography

+Kirkland's presidency is thought by some to be one of the greatest in the university's history.
+It has been described as the "Augustan Age" of Harvard, as he oversaw an enormous overhauling of the university's finances, operation, and curriculum.
+He served with very little controversy, a record marred mostly by the so-called "Great Rebellion" in 1820 that saw almost an entire class expelled and a personal conflict with Dr. Nathaniel Bowditch, to whom some at the time attributed Kirkland's resignation.

 Oliver Wendell Holmes describes him thus, in his study of Ralph Waldo Emerson: "His 'shining morning face' was round as a baby's, and talked as pleasantly as his voice did, with smiles for accents and dimples for punctuation....
 It was of him that the story was always told,--it may be as old as the invention of printing,--that he threw his sermons into a barrel, where they went to pieces and got mixed up, and that when he was going to preach he fished out what he thought would be about enough for a sermon, and patched the leaves together as he best might."

 His contemporary George Ticknor described Kirkland's sermons as "full of intellectual wealth and practical wisdom, with sometimes a quaintness that bordered on humor."

 Kirkland served as pastor of the New South Church in Boston, 1794–1810.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1799.

 Kirkland was a founding member of the American Antiquarian Society in 1812.

 His wife Elizabeth Cabot was the daughter of Congressman George Cabot.

+Works

+Kirkland left behind many speeches, sermons, and dialogue over his lengthy career.
+He also left behind numerous letters, mostly to his nephew, which are preserved in various archives around the country.
+Harvard University's archives hold most of his documents relating to his term as President of the university.
+He had a few preferred publishers, most notably Jeremy Belknap, at whose funeral Kirkland delivered the eulogy.
+He left behind a small autobiography, written shortly after he graduated from Harvard.
+Some notable works include:

+(1795) 'A Sermon, Preached before the Ancient and Honorable Artillery Company.'

+(1800) 'A Discourse Occasioned by the Death of General George Washington.'

+(1816) 'A Discourse, Presented before His Excellency Caleb Strong.'